bufbuild/protobuf-es/README.md

 - Spec-compliant JSON serialization (uses `bigint` for 64-bit ints, not Long.js)
 - Reflection API is usable, not an afterthought
 - Pairs cleanly with `@connectrpc/connect-*` if you need RPC

+Main alternative worth considering is `ts-proto`.
+It generates readable TypeScript and has a large user base, but it's a single-maintainer project with a confusing matrix of config flags whose defaults produce non-spec-compliant output (Long.js for 64-bit ints, non-standard enum handling, etc.).
+Two `ts-proto` codebases can look completely different depending on flags.
+Fine if you've already invested in it; not what I'd pick fresh.

 Avoid for new code:
 - `google-protobuf`: ES5, no real TS support, effectively unmaintained for